 When a co-parent connects with a new partner and uses that partner as a surrogate parent or communicator, they have effectively placed him or her in the position of a human shield.
 It becomes nearly impossible to make decisions with the original co-parent because everything has to be run by the new partner.
 This is unfair to everyone involved.
 The original parent loses out on parenting, the new partner rarely succeeds in the role, the children often resent the step-parent and you must collaborate with someone who doesn’t know or love your child as their original parent does.

 ).
 Explain how this impacts you and your children and why you would like to change the setup.
 Ask why your co-parent has chosen to operate this way and be willing to learn from what you hear.
 There may be something that you can do to alter your behavior to make it easier for your former partner to work with you.

-Trash talking comes in many forms, some of them silent.
+6. TRASH TALKER Trash talking comes in many forms, some of them silent.
 A trash talker might say unpleasant things about you to a family member or friend when the children are within earshot.
 They might roll their eyes when your name is mentioned, cross their arms or turn their back when you are present, or simply clam up and look angry when your children mention you.
 All of these damage children, who believe that both of their parents are extensions of themselves.
 When children hear or sense ill-will toward a parent from the other parent, they become confused about who they should side with and this diminishes their sense of security, confidence and trust.

-The most common forms of withholding are refusing to allow a child time with their other parent or withholding important information about the child’s education or healthcare.
+7. WITHHOLDING OR PUNISHING The most common forms of withholding are refusing to allow a child time with their other parent or withholding important information about the child’s education or healthcare.
 Parents sometimes punish their co-parent by making it difficult for them to talk on the phone with the child or attend important events.
 Of course, it’s the child who is punished by these behaviors, but a

-Tools: Assuming you have tried asking nicely and have explained how this is detrimental to the child, you have probably exhausted all obvious tools at your disposal.
+Assuming you have tried asking nicely and have explained how this is detrimental to the child, you have probably exhausted all obvious tools at your disposal.
 You may be tempted to file a Complaint or sue for full custody.

-Solo decision-makers are the parents that take the children out of school for a vacation or start them in soccer without telling the other parent.
+8. SOLO DECISION MAKING Solo decision-makers are the parents that take the children out of school for a vacation or start them in soccer without telling the other parent.
 In worst cases, they might enroll the child in a new school or plan to move out of the area without consent.
 When a parent decides to “go rogue,” they dismiss any input from you as irrelevant because they are the “real” parent.
 This may be due to the time the child spends at their home or a closeness that they have with the child.

 Tools: Like the Withholder/Punishers, the Solo Decision Makers probably aren’t going to respond to kind words or cheerful texts.
 You may need to step it up and

 You probably detected a pattern in my advice.
 The short version is: